Vonage/aws-systems-manager-toolkit/README.md

   ```
 * ### ssm-ssh

 Delivers the full functionality of SSH, but removes the requirement of using InstanceID's.
 Connect to any machine by using the same results provided by ssm-list.
-If the create-run-as-user.yml doc is uploaded to the account, will also attempt to create the user you're authenticated as, as well as adding you to the sudoers file.
-The document is located in docs/create-run-as-user.yml.
-See: *[AWS Documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html)*.

   usage:
   ```